a16z-infra/companion-app/README.md

 ## Quickstart

-The following instructions should get you up and running with a fully functional, local deployment of 4 AIs to chat with.
+The following instructions should get you up and running with a fully functional, local deployment of four AIs to chat with.

 ### 1. Fork and Clone repo